thedonjb/fantasy-terminal/README.md

 ---

-## `.ltrc` Startup File
+## `.ftrc` Startup File

-You can create a file at `ftermfs/home/.ltrc` to auto-run commands at startup, e.g.:
+You can create a file at `ftermfs/home/.ftrc` to auto-run commands at startup, e.g.:

 ```
 apm rescan